 Art, Architecture and Design

-This section spotlights a particular building or some other aspect of aspect of Columbus design.
-I welcome your comments, corrections and addendum’s!
+This article spotlights a particular building or some other aspect of aspect of Columbus design.
+I welcome your comments, corrections and additions.
 Please share your experience and perceptions of these uniquely Columbus projects.

 - Built: 1957, additions made in 1991